NBA Trade Rumors: Chicago Bulls Pursuing Trade For Jahlil Okafor

 Chicago has a couple different routes that they could go ahead of the deadline.
 Rumors have been swirling that Jimmy Butler may be available at the right price.
 Many reports have linked the Boston Celtics to trade talks involving Butler over the past few days.

 Philadelphia is widely expected to trade Okafor ahead of Thursday afternoon’s trade deadline.
-NBA.com’s David Aldridge made that clear in a recent interview.
+The NBA website’s David Aldridge made that clear in a recent interview.

 Pacers are reportedly in trade talks to acquire Sixers C Jahlil Okafor https://t.co/Zoc0jtKqNg pic.twitter.com/mo7kdy9PHC